lmarzen/qmk_firmware/keyboards/neo/neo65_trimode/readme.md

 ## How are the LEDs wired?
-* PD2 is wired to the ESD LED
+* PD2 is wired to the ESC LED
 * PA8 is wired to the CAPSLOCK LED
 * PC11 is wired to the Q LED
 * PC10 is wired to the W LED